gnupablo/cortext-box/README.md

  By default, the IP `192.168.100.100` redirects to /src/cortext and any php is interpreted by *nginx* (apache config is also available in the `puppet/modules/apache` subfolder, see bellow)

- The diferent projects are accessible directly with thess special ports (default 80 is set to dashboard for now) :
+ The different projects are accessible directly with thess special ports (default 80 is set to dashboard for now) :
    * http://192.168.100.100       -> `auth + manager + dashboard / v2-alpha`
    * http://192.168.100.100:29100 -> `auth`
    * http://192.168.100.100:29200 -> `assets`